-Metal fatigue seen as trigger of Boeing 777 engine failure near Denver
+Metal Fatigue Seen as Trigger of Engine Failure Near Denver

-The jet engine fan blade that broke loose on a United Airlines flight Saturday near Denver, triggering a massive failure leading to the grounding of dozens of Boeing 777s, resulted from metal fatigue, according to National Transportation Safety Board Chairman Robert Sumwalt.
+(Bloomberg) — The jet engine fan blade that broke loose on a United Airlines flight Saturday near Denver, triggering a massive failure leading to the grounding of dozens of Boeing Co.
+777s, resulted from metal fatigue, according to National Transportation Safety Board Chairman Robert Sumwalt.

 A preliminary examination of fragments found after the episode that sent metal chunks raining on a suburban neighborhood suggested a crack that grew gradually over time prompted the failure, Sumwalt said Monday night.